pablodecm/phd_thesis/src/103_chapter_3.md

 practice, in order to make a principled decision, a critical region $\mathcal{T}_C \subseteq \mathcal{T}$ in the space of the test statistic has to be defined before looking at the set of observations.
-One the critical region has been chosen, a test can be then characterised by its *significance* level $\alpha$ and *power* $1-\beta$.
+Once the critical region has been chosen, a test can be then characterised by its *significance* level $\alpha$ and *power* $1-\beta$.
 The significance, which is also referred to as the *Type I error rate*, is directly